OmarBedawi/myMovies/README.md

 ### Heroku Pages

-The project was pushed to Heroku Pages.
+The project was deployed to Heroku Pages.

 To locate the link project use the following steps: